sacredhotdog/input-volume-and-mute/readme.md

 This was based on combination of [https://blog.prusaprinters.org/3d-print-an-oversized-media-control-volume-knob-arduino-basics_30184/](https://blog.prusaprinters.org/3d-print-an-oversized-media-control-volume-knob-arduino-basics_30184/) (sample code [here](docs/oversized_volume_knob.ino)) and [https://hackaday.io/project/165285-webtuner](https://hackaday.io/project/165285-webtuner) (source code [here](https://github.com/tachiniererin/webtuner)).

-The first implementation used the Prusa article approach of pins `A0`, `A1`, and `A2` - this resulted in odd behaviour when adjusting the volume, specifically:
+The first attempt used the Prusa article approach of pins `A0`, `A1`, and `A2` - this resulted in odd behaviour when adjusting the volume, specifically:
-- Turning the volume up worked, but the actual volume changes were poorly mapped to actual input (mild fluctations up / down)
+- Turning the volume up worked, but the actual volume changes were poorly mapped to input (mild fluctations up / down)
-- Turning the volume down didn't really work at all (temporary drops but then returning to the original volume)
+- Turning the volume down didn't really work at all (temporary drop but then returned to the original level)

-Changing the pins to `4`, `5`, and `6` seemed to fix everything, although the Micro also needed to be disconnected and then reconnected to the PC after the pin update.
+Changing the pins to `4`, `5`, and `6` seemed to fix everything; in addition to this, the Micro also needed to be disconnected and then reconnected to the PC after the pin update.